-Helen Cooke, MyPlus Students’ Club Director and Founder, shares her top tips on identifying your strengths and presenting these competencies in an interview
+Helen Cooke, MyPlus Students’ Club CEO and Founder, shares her top tips on identifying your strengths and presenting these competencies in an interview

 Stand Out From The Crowd